slatedb/slatedb/rfcs/0004-checkpoints.md

 ```

-table DbSource {
+table DbParent {
-   // Optional path to a source database from which this database was cloned
+   // Optional path to a parent database from which this database was cloned
-   source_path: string (required);
+   parent_path: string (required);

-   // Optional source checkpoint ID
+   // Optional parent checkpoint ID
-   source_checkpoint: UUID (required);
+   parent_checkpoint: UUID (required);

+   // Flag to indicate whether initialization has finished
+   initialized: boolean
 }

 table ManifestV1 {
-   // Optional details about the source checkpoint for the database
+   // Optional details about the parent checkpoint for the database
-   source: DbSource
+   parent: DbParent

    // Optional epoch time in seconds that this database was destroyed
    destroyed_at_s: u64;